bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful components, be it function or class, are created by giving the component STATE.
+In a function component we assign relevant data a slice of state by using useState.
+In class components we set relevant data to state on the this.state object in the constructor.

 2. Describe the different phases of the component lifecycle.

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.

+Stateful logic is a board term - that at it's simplest is logic that deals with state.
+Like handling handling a click event, or managing event listeners.

 5. Describe how to test a React component with React Testing Library.

+Arrange, Act, Assert

+Arrange - arrange a test by setting up your code in a way that makes testing it easy!
+Act - Call a method or function that returns a result that is of interest to our test (fireEvent.click(element) for example) Assert - We see if the return matches the return we expected

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.